spsforks/ziglang-zig-wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source.md

 Install [CMake](https://cmake.org/), version 3.17 or newer.

-[Download llvm, clang, and lld](http://releases.llvm.org/download.html#14.0.0) and unzip each to their own directory.
+[Download llvm, clang, and lld](http://releases.llvm.org/download.html#14.0.0) The downloads from llvm lead to the github release pages, where the source's will be listed as : `llvm-14.X.X.src.tar.xz`, `clang-14.X.X.src.tar.xz`, `lld-14.X.X.src.tar.xz`.
+Unzip each to their own directory.
 Ensure no directories have spaces in them.
 For example:

  * `C:\Users\Andy\llvm-14.0.6.src`
  * `C:\Users\Andy\clang-14.0.6.src`
  * `C:\Users\Andy\lld-14.0.6.src`

 Install [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 Be sure to select "C++ build tools" when prompted.
- * You must additionally check the optional component labeled **C++ ATL for v142 build tools**.
+ * You **must** additionally check the optional component labeled **C++ ATL for v142 build tools**.
+As this won't be supplied by a default installation of Visual Studio.
  * Full list of supported MSVC versions:
    - 2017 (version 15.8)
    - 2019 (version 16)